John Brook, photograph by Pat Nelson, c. 1972

 Team member — davidherwaldt.com

-As an MIT undergraduate studying photography, David conducted dozens of interviews with Boston-area photographers, assembling an oral history of the Boston photography scene, which, in his view, began with John Brook's opening of his Newbury Street studio in 1946.
+As an MIT undergraduate studying photography, David conducted dozens of interviews with Boston-area photographers, assembling an oral history of the Boston photography scene, which, in his view, began to take shape after John Brook opened his Newbury Street studio in 1946.
 His transcriptions of conversations with Brook, Steve Trefonides, and Bob Rogers supplied the Archive with important historical details.
-Following his graduation, Herwaldt went on to work as a short order cook, picture framer, freelance photographer, graphic designer, teacher, and a blues deejay.
+Following his graduation from MIT, Herwaldt went on to work as a short order cook, picture framer, freelance photographer, graphic designer, teacher, and a blues deejay.
 Surprisingly, he just earned his Commercial Drivers License and is now photographing life seen from an eighteen-wheeler.

 Team member — yoavhoresh.com